5 Fresh Fall Salads You Will Love

 - Mix all ingredients together

-Another classic salad that can be eaten any time is Chicken Ceasar Salad.
+Another classic salad that can be eaten any time is Chicken Caesar Salad.
 We served it at Annie’s wedding and it was Tommy’s Recipe.
-You can find that HERE
+You can find the recipe HERE

 The 5th salad is a new recipe for me.
 I grew Brussels sprouts in my garden this year and I wanted to try some of them in a salad/slaw.
 I love the savory/sweetness of the oil and vinegar with the pomegranate seeds.
 This is a recipe that I may play around with more.
-I’m thinking about adding celery seed and maybe a little mayo to it for a more slaw taste.
+I’m thinking about adding celery seed and maybe a little mayo to it.
 It’s definitely a great change for fall.

 Brussels Sprout, Pomegranate and Parmesan Salad